Farama-Foundation/PettingZoo/docs/tutorials/sb3/index.md

 # Stable-Baselines3 Tutorial

-These tutorials show you how to use the [SB3](https://stable-baselines3.readthedocs.io/en/master/) library to train agents in PettingZoo environments.
+These tutorials show you how to use the [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) (SB3) library to train agents in PettingZoo environments.

-For environments with visual observations, we use a [CNN](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#stable_baselines3.ppo.CnnPolicy) policy and perform pre-processing steps such as frame-stacking, color reduction, and resizing using [SuperSuit](/api/wrappers/supersuit_wrappers/)
+For environments with visual observations, we use a [CNN](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#stable_baselines3.ppo.CnnPolicy) policy and perform pre-processing steps such as frame-stacking, color reduction, and resizing using [SuperSuit](/api/wrappers/supersuit_wrappers/).

-* [PPO for Pistonball](/tutorials/sb3/pistonball/): _Train agents using PPO in vectorized Parallel environment_

-* [PPO for Knights-Archers-Zombies](/tutorials/sb3/kaz/) _Train agents using PPO in a vectorized AEC environment_
+* [PPO for Knights-Archers-Zombies](/tutorials/sb3/kaz/) _Train agents using PPO in a vectorized environment with visual observations_

-For non-visual environments, we use [Actor Critic](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#stable_baselines3.ppo.CnnPolicy) or [Maskable Actor Critic](https://sb3-contrib.readthedocs.io/en/master/modules/ppo_mask.html#maskableppo-policies) policies and do not perform any pre-processing steps.
+For non-visual environments, we use [MLP](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#stable_baselines3.ppo.MlpPolicy) policies and do not perform any pre-processing steps.

-* [PPO for Multiwalker](/tutorials/sb3/multiwalker/): _Train agents using PPO in a vectorized AEC environment_
+* [PPO for Waterworld](/tutorials/sb3/waterworld/): _Train agents using PPO in a vectorized environment with discrete observations_

-* [Action Masked PPO for Connect Four](/tutorials/sb3/connect_four/): _Train an agent using Action Masked PPO in an AEC environment_
+* [Action Masked PPO for Connect Four](/tutorials/sb3/connect_four/): _Train agents using Action Masked PPO in an AEC environment_

 ## Stable-Baselines Overview